Nowadays, home cooks are becoming increasingly educated about the origins of their meat.

-It has a lot of flavor, but it also has a lot of lengthy muscle fibers, so it can be rough if not cooked properly.
+It has a lot of flavors, but it also has a lot of long muscle fibers, so it can be rough if not cooked properly.

 This cut can be a particularly excellent section of the steer if cut across the grain and not overdone.